-CCS aims to provide all scholars in our school significant opportunity to receive a fair, equitable, and high-quality education, and to close educational achievement gaps while abiding by guidelines within the Elementary and Secondary Education Act ("ESEA").
-CCS staff recognizes a partnership with families is essential to meet this goal.
+The Charter School aims to provide all scholars in our school significant opportunity to receive a fair, equitable, and high-quality education, and to close educational achievement gaps while abiding by guidelines within the Elementary and Secondary Education Act ("ESEA").
+The Charter School staff recognizes a partnership with families is essential to meet this goal.
 Our Parent and Family Engagement Policy leverages and promotes active involvement of all families as partners with schools to ensure scholar success.
-A copy of CCS's complete Policy is available upon request in the Central Office and on the school website within the Board Policy Manual.
+A copy of the Charter School's complete Policy is available upon request in the Central Office and on the school website within the Board Policy Manual.